-The Honourable Allen F. Roach was appointed (EC2015-320 and EC2015-322) May 21, 2015 as Chair of the Commission and Minister of Finance.
-He replaced the Honourable H. Wade MacLauchlan, who had been appointed on February 23, 2015.
+The Honourable Allen F. Roach served as Chair of the Commission and Minister of Finance.

 David Arsenault served as Vice-Chair and Dan Campbell was Secretary-Treasurer.

 Mr. Dan Campbell and Ms. Patricia A. Mella were Prince Edward Island's representatives on the Board of Directors of the Atlantic Lottery Corporation (ALC).
-Ms. Mella served as Vice-Chair of ALC during the 2015-2016 year.
+Ms. Mella served as Vice-Chair and Mr. Campbell was Secretary during the 2016-2017 year.